xlentcaen/test1/M3NameConversion.md

 Convert SQL queries written with M3 MDP (Metadata Publisher) naming standard into technical M3 names (Usually six characters in tables and columns).
 The MDP names are also referred to "user-friendly" [...]
 The input is in MDP-format and the output is in technical M3 names.

+## Critical instructions
+Follow the convention in naming and commenting strictly according to the example below.
+Never guess column names when unsure ask me and I'll input the column name.

 ## M3 Naming
 In M3, table names are technical identifiers and are typically 6 characters long.